 What is IB or International Baccalaureate?

-The non-profit organization International Baccalaureate, headquartered in Geneva Switzerland, was founded in 1968.
+Founded in 1968, the non-profit organization International Baccalaureate is headquartered in Geneva Switzerland.
 The organization offers four programs ranging from primary years to career-related and works.

 Students who participate in IB are between the ages of three and 19 years of age.
-According to the IB, the programs “develop the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world.”
-IB courses are known for being more challenging and encouraging students to think critically.
+According to the IB, the programs “develop the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world”.
+IB courses encourage students to think critically and are more challenging.

-How IB programs are different from AP courses
+How IB classes are different from AP courses

 - Students can take part in IB as early as elementary school.
-The primary years programme (PYP) and middle years programme (MYP) are offered at IB schools throughout the world, including the United States.
+IB schools throughout the world, including the United States, offers primary years programmes (PYP) and middle years programmes (MYP).
 The PYP and MYP encourage students to have independent learning skills and to take responsibility for their own learning.
-AP courses, seen as college-level work, are only offered during the high school years.
+The programmes offer AP courses, seen as college-level work, only during the high school years.

 - IB in high school has different options.
 Just like AP, students can pick and choose the IB courses they want to take.
-If students choose, they can sit for the higher-level (HL) or standard-level (SL) IB tests and be awarded a certificate.
+If students choose, they can sit for the higher-level (HL) or standard-level (SL) IB tests.
+The courses award a certificate to passing students.
 Other students, if it is offered, can take the full IB program that ends with an IB diploma.
 When students participate in the IB diploma programme, students take six subjects – three at the HL and three at the SL.

 - Students think about how they learn best.
 AP courses have specific information that must be covered and no specific way in which they are taught.
-However, IB students study the IB’s “theory of knowledge” (TOK) course and are encouraged to try different approaches to learning.
-IB students are strongly encouraged to ask questions, think critically, and develop research skills.
+However, IB students study the IB’s “theory of knowledge” (TOK) course.
+The courses push for different approaches to learning.
+IB courses strongly encourage IB students to ask questions, think critically, and develop research skills.